farm-ng/amiga-dev-kit/website/docs/concepts/track_follower_service/README.md

 - State estimation results have converged
   - Requires a few seconds of driving around after starting the filter service

-## The Controller in practice
+## The Track Follower in practice

-Before the controller can drive the Amiga autonomously, users must set a predefined track for the robot to follow using the `/set_track` API.
+Before the track follower can drive the Amiga autonomously, users must set a predefined track for the robot to follow using the `/set_track` API.

-Once a track is set, the next step is to command the controller to make the robot follow it.
+Once a track is set, the next step is to command the track follower to make the robot follow it.
 This is done using the `/start` request.
-The controller will then navigate the robot through each waypoint in the sequence, ensuring it follows the predefined path.
+The track follower will then navigate the robot through each waypoint in the sequence, ensuring it follows the predefined path.

 :::info Remember
 It's crucial first to set the track before asking the robot to follow it.
-The controller expects the sequence of waypoints in the order they should be traversed.
+The track follower expects the sequence of waypoints in the order they should be traversed.
-Without a set track, the controller wouldn't know where to direct the robot.
+Without a set track, the track follower wouldn't know where to direct the robot.
 :::

 ### Features

-The controller offers a level of flexibility and intelligence that goes beyond simply following a predefined path.
+The track follower offers a level of flexibility and intelligence that goes beyond simply following a predefined path.
 Once a track is set, the robot can also traverse it in a few unique ways: